Please use our Shuffleboard Table Speed Powder Selection Chart to determine which of our speed powder options is right for you.

 Similarly, skin contact is not considered a hazard for shuffleboard wax

 containing walnut shells.
-Walnut shells have not been shown to present an acute
+Walnut shells have not been shown to present an acute toxicity hazard.

 Disclaimer: The following review of available data for walnut allergies is